percona/k8spg-docs/docs/TLS.md

     EOF
     ```

-Find more about genrating certificates this way in [official Kubernetes documentation :octicons-link-external-16:](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/)
+You can find a good step-by-step instuction on genrating certificates this way in [official Kubernetes documentation :octicons-link-external-16:](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).

 Don't forget that you should generate certificates twice: one set is for
 external communications, and another set is for internal ones!